Grumman F4F Wildcat: F4F-4

 A new version, the F4F-4, entered service in 1941 with six machine guns and the Grumman-patented Sto-Wing folding wing system, which allowed more aircraft to be stored on an aircraft carrier, increasing the number of fighters that could be parked on a surface by more than a factor of 2.
 The F4F-4 was the definitive version that saw the most combat service in the early war years, including the Battle of Midway.
 Navy F4F-3s were replaced by F4F-4s in June 1942.
 During the Battle of Midway, only VMF-221 still used F4F-3s.
 VF-42 of the Yorktown was the last carrier group converted to the F4F-4, and that was done as it left Pearl Harbor on the way to the Battle of Midway as VF-3 flew in new F4F-4s with Commander Thach.

-The F4F-4 version was less popular with American pilots because the same amount of ammunition was spread over two additional guns, decreasing firing time.
+The F4F-4 version was less popular with American pilots because the amount of ammunition was spread over two additional guns, decreasing firing time.
 With the F4F-3's four .50 in (12.7 mm) guns and 450 rpg, pilots had 34 seconds of firing time; six guns decreased ammunition to 240 rpg, which could be expended in less than 20 seconds.
 The increase to six guns was attributed to the Royal Navy, who wanted greater firepower to deal with German and Italian foes.
 Jimmy Thach is quoted as saying, "A pilot who cannot hit with four guns will miss with eight."
 Extra guns and folding wings meant extra weight and reduced performance: the F4F-4 was capable of only about 318 mph at 19400 ft.
 Rate of climb was noticeably worse in the F4F-4; while Grumman optimistically claimed the F4F-4 could climb at a modest 1950 ft per minute, in combat conditions, pilots found their F4F-4s capable of ascending at only 500 to 1000 ft per minute.
 Moreover, the F4F-4's folding wing was intended to allow five F4F-4s to be stowed in the space required by two F4F-3s.
 In practice, the folding wings allowed an increase of about 50% in the number of Wildcats carried aboard U.S. fleet aircraft carriers.
 A variant of the F4F-4, designated F4F-4B for contractual purposes, was supplied to the British with a modified cowling and Wright Cyclone engine.
 These aircraft received the designation of Martlet IV.